Shania Twain: 2022–present: Not Just a Girl, Queen of Me, third Las Vegas residency and Little Miss Twain

 In July 2022, a Netflix documentary spanning Twain's career, entitled Not Just A Girl, was released.
 It was shortlisted for the Rose d'Or 2022 Awards in the Art category.
 The documentary released simultaneously with a companion compilation album, Not Just a Girl (The Highlights), featuring seventeen previously released songs plus the new title track.

 On September 23, 2022, Twain signed with Republic Nashville and released "Waking Up Dreaming" as the lead single from her sixth then-upcoming studio album, Queen of Me.
-On January 5, 2023, she released the second single off the album, "Giddy Up!".
+On January 5, 2023, she released the second single off the album, "Giddy Up!"
 Queen of Me was released on February 3, 2023.
 It was her first album release under her new label.
 The album debuted at number 10 on the US Billboard 200, earning 38,000 equivalent album units, with 34,000 of those being album sales, becoming her sixth top-ten album in the country.
-She joined Madonna as the only women with newly-charting Billboard 200 top 10s in the 1990s, 2000s, '10s and '20s (Madonna's streak also includes the '80s).
-The album debuted on the Billboard Top Country Albums chart at No. 2, earning her her seventh top-five entry on the chart.
+She joined Madonna as the only women with newly-charting Billboard 200 top 10s in the 1990s, 2000s, 2010s and 2020s (Madonna's streak also includes the 1980s).
+The album debuted on the Billboard Top Country Albums chart at number 2, earning her her seventh top-five entry on the chart.
 In Canada, Queen of Me debuted at number two on the Canadian Album Chart, becoming her sixth top-ten album on the chart and seventh overall in the country.
 In the United Kingdom, Queen of Me debuted atop the UK Albums Chart, becoming her third number one album in the country, after Come On Over (1998) and Now (2017).